SciQuant/UniversalDynamics/README.md

 |**Build Status** |
 | [![Build Status](https://github.com/SciQuant/UniversalDynamics.jl/workflows/CI/badge.svg)](https://github.com/SciQuant/UniversalDynamics.jl/actions) |

 **UniversalDynamics** is a high-performance library designed to achieve fast and advanced quantitative finance calculations.
 In few words, it provides useful functionalities for solving Stochastic Differential Equations (SDEs) that are common in quantitative finance.
-Then, the simulations can be used for pricing financial derivatives with **UniversalPricing** solvers.
+Then, the simulations can be used for pricing financial derivatives with [UniversalPricing.jl](https://github.com/SciQuant/UniversalPricing.jl) solvers.

 ## Installation